 Cancellation and curtailment (cutting short your trip due to illness, injury or unforeseen circumstances.).

 Of course, they are good for you.
 To make sure that you are really healthy and have enough resistance to travel to Vietnam, you need to visit doctor or travel clinic at least two months before you travel to find out which travel vaccinations are necessary.
 By the way, some kinds of medications, such as anti-malaria and anti-diarrhea drugs.

-DON'T forget to bring your pills for regular issue such as cold or flu,...
+Don't forget to bring your pills for regular issues such as cold or flu

-In Vietnam, almost hotels use VND and just few using USD, if you have VISA card and ANZ card or pay the online cost before the trip, it’s OK.
-But you still need to exchange to VND because you can’t use USD on the street such as caffe, meals and in the market.
+In Vietnam, almost hotels use VND and just a few using USD, if you have a VISA card and ANZ card or pay the online cost before the trip, it’s OK.
+But you still need to exchange to VND because you can’t use USD on the street such as cafe, meals and in the market.
 You can exchange at hotels, the airport or banks.

 Before you use to buy something, you need to know clearly about values and differences between both currencies.

-Checking the weather before you went, which can determine which clothes that you needed to bring.
-One thing that you need see through, when you bring lighter luggage, you have easier moving.
+Checking the weather before you went, which can determine which clothes you needed to bring.
+One thing that you need see-through, when you bring lighter luggage, you have easier moving.
 Bring things you need not things you want.